matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 The client-server API will be:
 `/_matrix/client/unstable/org.matrix.msc2946/rooms/{roomID}/spaces`

-And the server-server API will be:
+The server-server API will be:
 `/_matrix/federation/unstable/org.matrix.msc2946/spaces/{roomID}`